Olical/Spark/README.md

 ## Licences

 ### MIT
-Copyright (c) 2010 Oliver Caldwell
+Copyright (C) 2011 Oliver Caldwell

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal